bsg-dojo/bitcoin-ninja-API/README.md

 ![Architecture](https://github.com/bsg-dojo/bitcoin-ninja-API/blob/master/architecture/190522-Architecture.png)

-Full list of [bitcoin RPC methods to adapt](https://github.com/bsg-dojo/bitcoin-ninja-API/blob/master/RPCMethodstoImplement.py), Work in Progress.

 ## MVP (Minimum Viable Prototype)

+We will start with a minimum set of methodds, BIPs, Crypto Funtions and Helpers to validate the product/market fit of the API

-### MVP methods / function helpers to implement in python:
+### 1. bitcoin RPC methods to implement in python:

+Full list of [bitcoin RPC methods to adapt](https://github.com/bsg-dojo/bitcoin-ninja-API/blob/master/RPCMethodstoImplement.py), ( bitcoin version 0.18.0, as a referece to select methods to include on MVP)

+Preliminary candidates:

-#### 1.- Setup address and recieve transaction
+####  Setup address and recieve transaction

 | Caterory        | Name                     |
 | --------------- | ------------------------ |